realtime-vehicle-tracking/realtime-vehicle-tracking.github.io/src/02_chapter.md

 The clipped files are included in the GitHub repo, so you won't need to run the prepare notebook.

-San Francisco's graph is larger than Merton's because the area covered is larger and SF's road network is denser.
+San Francisco's graph is larger than Merton's because the area covered is larger and its road network is denser.
 Singapore's graph is similar in size to Merton.
 Both are fully connected, with a single strongly connected component, which means every vehicle can reach every other zone via directed road segments.

 ## Gotchas